-Students with a personal concern involving a faculty or an academic matter relating to a faculty member must first communicate with the faculty directly, without involving outside parties.
+Students with a personal concern involving a professor or an academic matter relating to a course must first communicate with the professor directly and attempt resolution without involving outside parties.

-If the matter cannot be resolved between the student and the faculty, the student may submit to the appropriate Program Director followed by the College Dean.
+If the matter cannot be resolved between the student and the professor, the student may submit the matter with supporting evidence to the appropriate Program Director followed by the College Dean.

-If the matter cannot be handled properly by the appropriate Dean, or if the students feel it was not, it may be submitted to the Office of Vice President for Academic Affairs.
+If the matter remains unresolved, it may be submitted to the Office of Vice President for Academic Affairs.
 The decision of the Vice President for Academic Affair is final on any student grievance matter.